lizadaly/utopia-novels/books/arqtiq/book.md

 The sun passes on ahead having kept such even pace with us all day that it had appeared to be standing still in the sky.
-The heat had called for our light dress. morrow it will be in lower horizon.
+The heat had called for our light dress, morrow it will be in lower horizon.

 We have arrived in a city that is like the people, tall